 If it’s not enough to get to your goal, see if you can find ways to reduce expenses or earn extra cash.
 SoFi Relay, a complementary tool for SoFi members, can help you track your spending and cashflow in real time against a set budget, to help prevent you from going over—and help you save for the big day.

 If your wedding budget is more than you can afford, you may be able to find ways to reduce some of the costs.
 Perhaps a friend can officiate instead of paying a professional.

 Maybe your friends can help you create DIY paper goods, bouquets, and centerpieces.
 Or what if you sent digital Save the Dates and invitations, rather than paying for printing and postage?
 Some couples even self-cater their weddings.

-If you aren’t able to save up enough in advance, a personal loan could help finance your wedding, whether you’re having a traditional ceremony or a destination wedding.
+If you aren’t able to save up enough in advance, a wedding loan could help finance your wedding, whether you’re having a traditional ceremony or a destination wedding.
 With SoFi, eligible borrowers may qualify for loans with interest rates that are generally lower than the interest rates charged by credit cards.

 There are few spending restrictions when it comes to personal loans, so borrowers can use them for any wedding expenses that come up, and don’t have to put any assets down as collateral.

 With SoFi personal loans, you don’t pay any fees for applying or for paying it back early.
 If you happen to get laid off, you may also be eligible for Unemployment Protection: payments could be temporarily suspended for up to one year, while SoFi would provide assistance with finding a new job for qualified borrowers.
 It takes just a few minutes to apply online.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.